supposedly/dialect-museum/README.md

 if an online dictionary took advantage of that and shed its paper shackles?
 Can we harness the power of computer for great good?

-#### Wow, look: digital style <!-- omit in toc -->
+#### Wow, look: digital style

 <kbd>![carsalesmeme](https://user-images.githubusercontent.com/32081933/137770895-d1c2b4be-0335-4a00-9d58-cf626628163a.png)</kbd>

 Okay, so we're doing our stuff with computers now, not papyrus or whatever they used before 1970.
 Here's what that means for us:

-- ✔️ We don't have to worry about running out of ink and paper.
+- ✅ We don't have to worry about running out of ink and paper.
 A computer has, like, infinite amounts of that stuff in it.
 - ❌ #2 is still a problem, though.
 Having a human enter all those different forms manually is just begging them to screw up at some point.